 Grant Scholarship Programs at SSU

-The NIH Minority Biomedical Research Support (MBRS) Research Initiative for Scientific Enhancement (RISE) program provides minority students paid internships to do active research in biomedical and behavioral science fields.
-The program serves students at freshman to senior levels.
-In addition to financial support (wages), RISE trainees receive mentoring and research training by STEM faculty researchers.
-In addition, the program funds faculty professional development, curricular enhancement, and outreach to the community.
+The goal of the NIH RISE program is to prepare minority underrepresented students for research careers in biomedical and behavioral science fields.
+The program serves 10 scholars/year, at freshman to senior levels.
+It provides financial support (wages).
+RISE trainees receive mentoring and research training by STEM faculty researchers.

 NIH MARC U-STAR

-The NIH MARC program serves students at the junior and senior level, to prepare them for competitive biomedical/behavioral science PhD programs.
+The mission of the MARC program is to prepare high-potential, Honors minority students to enter PhD biomedical/behavioral science programs and the research scientist workforce.
+The program serves 5 merit students/year at the junior and senior level.
 Each MARC scholar receives a monthly stipend and tuition, along with mentoring and research training by a dedicated faculty mentor in their field.